paul-hammant/tbd/content/feature-flags/index.md

 ```

-There are many more ways of passing flag intentions (or any config) to a runtime.
+There are much more ways of passing flag intentions (or any config) to a runtime.
 If you at all can, you want to
  avoid if/else conditions in the code where a path choice would be made.
 Hence our emphasis on an abstraction.

 ## Continuous Integration pipelines

 It is important to have CI guard your reasonable expected permutations of flag.
 That means tests that happen on an
-application or service after launching it, should be adaptable too and test what is meaningful for those flag
+application or service after launching it, should also be adaptable and test what is meaningful for those flag
 permutations.
 It also means that in terms of CI pipelines there is a fan-out **after** unit tests, for each meaningful
 flag permutation.
 A crude equivalent is to run the whole CI pipeline in parallel for each meaningful flag permutation.
 That would mean that each commit in the trunk kicks off more that one build - hopefully from elastic